ddd5189/ProjectRunOld/README.md

 The goal is to be the quickest to get from the start to the end, making challenging moves look effortless and making snap decisions with only fractions of a second to think.

-How fast can *you* make it to through?
+How fast can *you* make it through?

 ## Project Overview